ekondayan/micropython-ntp/README.md

 6. Epochs

+7. Day Light Saving Time

-7. Get time in sec, ms and us
+8. Get time in sec, ms and us

-8. Custom Logger with callback function
+9. Custom Logger with callback function

 <u>Unfinished:</u>

 1. Extra precision - take into account the time required to call the functions and compensate for that.
-Thist is a rather controversial feature, which may be not be implemented at all.
+This is a rather controversial feature, which may be not be implemented at all.

-2. Day Light Saving Time

-3. Robust host validation with regular expressions
+2. Robust host validation with regular expressions

+3. Unit tests

 ***!!!At this point all the implemented features are robustly tested and they seem stable enough for production, BUT I do not recommended to use it in a production environment until the API stabilization phase is finished and some unit tests are developed.!!!***